← Back

 Scenario 2: Hydrogen Reactor (Debenzylation Reaction, 4 barg)

-In contrast to a storage scenario, where operator intervention and passive safeguards can still be effective, the behaviour of a hydrogenation reactor leaves no practical margin for recovery.
+In contrast to a storage scenario, where operator intervention and passive safeguards can still be effective, the behavior of a hydrogenation reactor leaves no practical margin for recovery.

 Loss of reaction control may lead to runaway, vessel overpressure, explosion, or significant hydrogen release.